Chromia Price Tops $0.23 on Major Exchanges (CHR)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

 Chromia’s genesis date was May 27th, 2019.
-Chromia’s total supply is 832,381,451 tokens.
+Chromia’s total supply is 832,381,472 tokens.
+The official message board for Chromia is blog.chromia.com.
 Chromia’s official Twitter account is @chromia and its Facebook page is accessible here.
 The Reddit community for Chromia is https://reddit.com/r/teamchromia and the currency’s Github account can be viewed here.
-Chromia’s official message board is blog.chromia.com.
-The official website for Chromia is chromia.com.
+Chromia’s official website is chromia.com.

 Chromia Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Chromia directly using U.S. dollars.
-Investors seeking to trade Chromia should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Chromia using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Chromia directly using US dollars.
+Investors seeking to trade Chromia should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Chromia using one of the aforementioned exchanges.

 Receive News & Updates for Chromia Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Chromia and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.